ujuadimora-dev/FunTime-Quiz/README.md

     * The structure of the Website was developed using HTML as the main language.
 * CSS
     * The Website was styled using custom CSS in an external file.
+* Javascripts
+    * The Website was interative using custom Javascript in an external file.
 * Visual Studio Code
     * The website was developed using Visual Studio Code IDE
 * GitHub